utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 To learn how to change an external user's team role, see [Managing guests](/docs/administration/managing-your-team/managing-your-team/#managing-guests).
 To learn how an external user can request a role change, see [Requesting Editor role access for a collection as an external user](/docs/collaborating-in-postman/requesting-access-to-collections/#requesting-editor-role-access-for-a-collection-as-an-external-user).

 You can turn off the toggle next to **Allow Guests with link to view collection**.
-When you turn this off, external users can no longer be assigned the Guest role at the team level and the limited Viewer role at the collection level.
-External users already assigned the Guest role at the team level and the limited Viewer role at the collection level will continue to have access to the collection.
+When you turn this off, new and existing external users can no longer view the collection.
+If this is turned off for all collections an external user can view, they will be removed from the team.
+To add them back to the team, see [Allowing external users to view collections](#allowing-external-users-to-view-collections).

 To remove external users at the team level, see [Removing team members](/docs/administration/managing-your-team/managing-your-team/#removing-team-members).